FridayOrtiz/timebase/paper/paper.md

-We intend to show that, with the above factors in mind, ingress and egress NTP communications that are not being analyzed for correctness leaves networks and devices open to covert channel utilziation.
+We intend to show that, with the above factors in mind, ingress and egress NTP communications that are not being analyzed for correctness leaves networks and devices open to covert channel utilization.
 This paper is broken down into the following sections.
-In the background section we will will provide basic terminogly and workings of NTP and its communication structure.
+In the background section we will will provide basic terminology and workings of NTP and its communication structure.
 Related works will review past and current analysis related to NTP covert channels.
 The design section will explain our network architecture for implementation as well as review our expected throughput, robustness, and detection of this channel.
 The